-Many of Lifeforce's Marine Life Program objectives are to conduct programs in cooperation with government plans to mitigate any harm to the Southern Resident Orca Population and their habitats.
+Many of Lifeforce's Marine Life Program objectives are to conduct programs in cooperation with government plans to mitigate any harm to marine wildlife populations and their habitats.

 Disturbance due to vessel traffic

 The Lifewatch Boater Awareness Program was the first in Southern BC to conduct monitoring activities to stop vessel traffic disturbances.
 We distribute Whale Watch Guidelines for compliance among commercial and recreational boaters.
 This was the first area specific one developed through consultation with government and others.
 We are helping to mitigate boat harassment by education and reporting whale watch guidelines violations to appropriate agencies.